pgonzale60/vis_ALG/README.md

 ## Installation

-The script relies on several R libraries.
-These can be installed with conda.
-I recommend creating a new conda environment to avoid conflicts with other packages.
+I recommend to install the dependencie via conda and to do so in a new conda environment to avoid conflicts with other packages.

 ```
 # Define name for new conda environment